 This is my fourth favorite Elvis Movie that doesn’t get much publicity and no one hardly ever talks about.
 Kid Galahad is a remake of a Bette Davis and Humphrey Bogart movie from 1937.
 This is a very good dramatic movie with a real story line and some Elvis songs – not as few songs and as serious as Wild in the Country but less songs and less ‘fun’ than Blue Hawaii.
 Elvis plays Walter who (shocker!) is just out of the army and returns to his birthplace looking for work.
 Walter ends up a boxer working for a promoter Willy (played by Gig Young) who is in debt to the mob from gambling.
 Walter falls in love with Willy’s sister (played by Joan Blackman).
-Charles Bronson plays Walter’s trainer, and Ed Asner makes is screen debut as the Assistant District Attorney.
+Charles Bronson plays Walter’s trainer, and Ed Asner makes his screen debut as the Assistant District Attorney.
 (Ed Asner also appears a cop in Elvis’ last movie Change of Habit.)
 I met Michael Dante, who plays Joey Walter’s boxer friend, at Elvis Week when he signed his memoir for me – great guy!
 This is the last of Elvis’ movies that had an actual storyline until his last movies in 1968 and 1969.
 After Kid Galahad for the next 15 films, Elvis would pretty much that same goofy wisecracking playboy he played in GI Blues – but almost half of those are ones I watch repeatedly.

 * GIRLS GIRLS GIRLS 1962